Unpacking the Chill: The Real Impact of Ice Packs on Belly Fat Reduction

-A person butting an icepack on their stomach in hopes to reduce belly fat.
+A person is applying an ice pack to their stomach in hopes of reducing belly fat.

-Will Ice Packs Get Rid of Belly Fat?
+Can Ice Packs Reduce Belly Fat?
 (Why or Why Not)

 The truth is, if an ice pack strapped on a person’s belly it won’t make a dent on belly fat, but it may burn an insignificant amount of calories since the body is working to keep the stomach warm.
 This is because the the science behind fat freezing requires precision.